 Do not bring any sharp objects, such as knives, or weapons to the Courthouse.

 Don’t fall victim to scams targeting jurors.
 They are out there.
 Personnel from the Courts or police or sheriff’s departments would never call a juror and ask for money relating to jury service.
-If you receive a call of this nature, immediately hang up with the caller and verify the claim by calling the Arlington County Sheriff’s Office at 703-228-4460.
+If you receive a call of this nature, immediately hang up with the caller.
 Never use a phone number provided to you from the caller to verify their credibility.

 After making a verification call, if you find that you were a victim of a scam or were a target, please file an online police report or call the non-emergency police line at 703-558-2222.